 Note: Shark also sells a car kit for the NZ801UKT, but this must be purchased separately.

 Shark uses a 750W motor for most of their vacuum cleaners.
-While it’s not the most powerful on the market, it’s no slouch and provides strong suction power.
+While the NZ801UKT is not the most powerful on the market, it’s no slouch and provides strong suction power.
 The corded design also means the vacuum can provide stronger and more consistent suction than cordless vacs.

 As mentioned earlier, the NZ801UKT comes with Shark’s DuoClean floorhead.
 Aside from having two brush bars, there’s the option of switching between carpet and hard floor modes, which affects the speed of the rotating bars.

 There’s no option to adjust the suction power though.
-This is a shame, as having multiple suction settings can be useful when switching surfaces.
+We think this is a shame, as having multiple suction settings can be useful when switching surfaces.
 Let’s take a look at how the vacuum performs on various types of floor.

-With great suction and a highly effective floor head, it’s no surprise that the Shark NZ801UKT provides strong carpet cleaning performance.
+With great suction and a highly effective floor head, the Shark NZ801UKT provides strong carpet cleaning performance.
 This model makes quick work of both small particles and larger debris on carpet, so it’s a good choice for many homes.